near/docs/docs/2.build/4.web3-apps/frontend.md

 :::tip

-Check [this article](integrate-contracts.md) to learn how to integrate smart contracts to your frontend, using [Wallet Selector](../../4.tools/wallet-selector.md) and [NEAR API JS](../../4.tools/near-api-js/quick-reference.md).
+[Checkout this article](integrate-contracts.md) to learn how to integrate smart contracts to your frontend, using [Wallet Selector](../../4.tools/wallet-selector.md) and [NEAR API JS](../../4.tools/near-api-js/quick-reference.md).

 :::